blockcmd/kaia-foundry-template/docs/using-library.md

 ```
 kaia-contracts/=lib/kaia-contracts/
 ```
+> [!WARNING]
+> KIP tokens have slightly different behaviours from ERC tokens.
+Please review the imported contracts.

 ### Troubleshooting
 Very often your import paths will have issues.
 You can try using this command to troubleshoot.